gkukse/Home-Credit-Default-Risk/README.md

 shap==0.45.1
 optuna==3.6.1

+## Step-By-Step
+Notebooks:
+* 1 shows monthly behavour aggregation and feature creation for Bureau data
+* 2-3 aggregates monthly behaviour and feature creation for Previous Applivation
+* 4 takes new Bureau and Previous Applivation features, selects top 15
+* 5 has an EDA on top 15 features
+* 6 has models created, tuned, compared

+Helping Functions are for repeating stets of functions:
+* help_model
+* help_stats
+* help_tool
+* help_visuals

 ## Findings

 * Exploratory Data Analysis (EDA): Dataset is combined out of 7 tables, current loan application, previous loan application and previous loan repaying information, as well as information from Credit Bureau.
 Data is collected for people 20s-70s.
 Gender distribution is balanced, but female makes up a slight majority.
 Most people take the exact amount of credit they need for their goods (AMT_GOODS_PRICE / AMT_CREDIT is RATIO_GOODS_PRICE_CREDIT) and have Secondary education.
 Previous application has average risk score is dependent on many variables: Years of employment, Age, Gender.
 Dataset has External Sources, but they are not correlated to any of the features or each other, this shows they are derived from different datasets.

+Defaulting Customers are 4-2 years older, higher education take more Credit.
+Additionally, Home Credit past application risk category is higher for Defaulting Customers, but Males are at meddium risk, despite Default fact.
+New customers with 72-73 mill.
+Credit will default, but not 59-64 mill.
+Credit.
 * Correlation: Some features are linearly correlated, i.e., amount for a loan and goods price, payment due date and payment date.
 However, these features are interesting in comparison to each other and their ratio was instead of them.
 Also, datasets had a lot of derivative features provided, i.e., mode and mean of the same feature.
 * Feature Engineering: Bureau Data, Cash, Position, Instalment balances describe monthly Customer behaviors.
 ![alt text](image-5.png)